Is citizen participation in the entire constituent process mandatory?

 Also, in order to guarantee gender parity, it is established that each candidacy must be registered by designating an alternative gender parity candidate who meets the same requirements as the candidate he or she must eventually replace for reasons of parity.

-On the other hand, by the Electoral Service determined the seventeen seats reserved for indigenous peoples on December 26, by discounting those seats from the electoral districts with the highest proportion of people over 18 years of age declared indigenous in relation to their general population in the last Census of 2017, until completing the established number of seats.
+On the other hand, by the Electoral Bureau determined the seventeen seats reserved for indigenous peoples on December 26, by discounting those seats from the electoral districts with the highest proportion of people over 18 years of age declared indigenous in relation to their general population in the last Census of 2017, until completing the established number of seats.
 To that end, according to the reform, only one seat per district could be discounted, and no seat could be discounted for those electoral districts that choose three conventional constituents.

 In this way, one seat was discounted, in order to reserve it for indigenous peoples, in the following districts: